-You may vote if you were the record owner of Bellerophon Therapeutics, Inc. common stock at the close of business on March 26, 2018.
+You may vote if you were the record owner of Bellerophon Therapeutics, Inc. common stock at the close of business on April 13, 2020 (the "record date").
 A list of stockholders of record will be available at the annual meeting and, during the ten days prior to the annual meeting, at our principal executive offices located at 184 Liberty Corner Road, Suite 302, Warren, NJ 07059.

 All stockholders are cordially invited to attend the annual meeting.
-Whether you plan to attend the annual meeting or not, we urge you to vote by following the instructions in the Notice of Internet Availability of Proxy Materials and submit your proxy by the Internet, telephone or mail in order to ensure the presence of a quorum.
-On April 13, 2018, we will begin sending to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy statement for our 2018 annual meeting of stockholders and our 2017 annual report to stockholders.
+Whether you plan to attend the annual meeting or not, we urge you to vote by following the instructions in the Notice of Internet Availability of Proxy Materials (the "Notice") and submit your proxy by the Internet, telephone or mail in order to ensure the presence of a quorum.
+On or about April 27, 2020, we will begin sending to our stockholders the Notice containing instructions on how to access our proxy statement for our 2020 annual meeting of stockholders and our 2019 annual report to stockholders.
 The Notice also provides instructions on how to vote online or by telephone and includes instructions on how to receive a paper copy of the proxy materials by mail.
-You may change or revoke your proxy at any time before it is voted at the meeting.
+You may change or revoke your proxy at any time before it is voted at the annual meeting.